Abelia schumannii

-Linnaea parvifolia, synonym Abelia schumannii, is a species of flowering plant in the family Caprifoliaceae, native to central China.
+Abelia schumannii is a species of flowering plant in the family Caprifoliaceae.
+It is native to central China, where it ranges from southern Gansu to northern Yunnan provinces.
 It is a semi-evergreen shrub growing to 2 m tall by 3 m broad.
 Pink flowers with red calyces are produced in late summer and autumn.

 In cultivation it requires a sheltered, south-facing aspect.
 It is valued as a late-flowering ornamental garden shrub.